influxdata/docs-v2/content/enterprise_influxdb/v1.9/concepts/clustering.md

 ## Architectural overview

-An InfluxDB Enterprise installation consists of two separate software processes: data nodes and meta nodes.
+An InfluxDB Enterprise installation consists of two groups of software processes: data nodes and meta nodes.
 Communication within a cluster looks like this:

 {{< diagram >}}